Wren Building: Attribution to Wren

 Despite the extensive studies of the building, no conclusive evidence has been found supporting or contradicting Jones's attribution.
 Part of the debate has emphasized the possible interpretations of "first modelled", typically applying this to the first building.
 (Note: In his 1984 book Campus: An American Planning Tradition, Paul Venable Turner held that second building, now replicated by the modern restoration, more closely approximated Wren's other works.
 Turner dismissed the likelihood that Wren had been involved in designing the second building, citing that Wren would have been in his seventies and the architect's aversion of collegiate quadrangles.)
 Jones may have meant "modelled" in the common 18th-century sense to refer to a scale wooden model of the building's design or, as interpreted by those restoring and renaming the building in the early 20th-century, been alluding to the building following Wren's architectural stylings.

 In the 20th-century, historians of Virginia – such as Richard Lee Morton, Parke Rouse, and John W. Reps – favored attributing the first building's to Wren, contending that the royal interest in the college and the social connections of its sponsors make Wren's involvement in such a project plausible.
-The American architectural historian William Pierson Jr. wrote in 1970 that, even though Wren's prestige would have likely precluded him from designing "unimportance buildings on the fringes of the empire", Jones would have been knowledgable on the matter and that Wren or an employee at Wren's Office of Works may have been involved in the initial designs for the first building.
+The American architectural historian William Pierson Jr. wrote in 1970 that, even though Wren's prestige would have likely precluded him from designing "unimportance buildings on the fringes of the empire", Jones would have been knowledgeable on the matter and that Wren or an employee at Wren's Office of Works may have been involved in the initial designs for the first building.
 Pierson held that, if Wren or someone who worked for him did produce a design, the conditions in Virginia saw that design substantially modified.
 The British art historian Margaret Whinney, writing in 1971 and utilizing the Michel drawing, pointed to "clumsy" proportions in holding that any design by Wren would have been substantially altered, saying "the adaptions of the Gentlemen in America were such that it bore little resemblance to his architecture".